 Formula One distances itself from Ecclestone racism comments

-Formula One on Friday distanced itself from comments by the sport's former CEO Bernie Ecclestone that Black people were often more racist than white people.

-REUTERS: Formula One on Friday distanced itself from comments by the sport's former CEO Bernie Ecclestone that Black people were often more racist than white people.
+PARIS: Formula One on Friday (Jun 26) distanced itself from comments by the sport's former CEO Bernie Ecclestone that Black people were often more racist than white people.

 "In lots of cases, Black people are more racist than what white people are," Ecclestone said in an interview with CNN.